Write-with-LAIKA/drama-engine/README.md

 When we decided to open source this package, we realised we needed to ship this with a generic database interface to manage the data.
 Therefore, we provide a minimal database interface which you can extend with your own functions.
 Have a look at `./tests/config/db.ts` for an example of an in-memory database.

 If you believe the interface can be improved, we welcome your contributions or feel free to reach out to us.

+### Environment variables

+The library is provider agnostic as long as the LLM service you are using supports the OpenAI API standard.
+The library supports both the `/v1/completions` endpoint (that uses `prompt` string as LLM input) and the chat `/v1/chat/completions` endpoint (that uses `messages` array as LLM input).

+The possible environment variables are:
+- `DE_BASE_URL` - The base url for the provider.
+Default: `<empty>`
+- `DE_ENDPOINT_URL` - The endpoint for the provider.
+Default: `v1/completions`
+- `DE_BACKEND_API_KEY` - The API key for the provider.
+If provided, all requests will include `Bearer: <DE_BACKEND_API_KEY>` in the `Authorization` header.
+Default: `<empty>`
+- `DE_LOG_LEVEL` - The log level for the provider.
+Default: `info`

+For convenience, all the environment variables "public" variants (that are exposed client-side) will also be checked/used during initialisation, i.e., the `NEXT_PUBLIC_` prefix variants: `NEXT_PUBLIC_DE_BASE_URL`, `NEXT_PUBLIC_DE_ENDPOINT_URL`, `NEXT_PUBLIC_DE_BACKEND_API_KEY`, and, `NEXT_PUBLIC_DE_LOG_LEVEL`.

+Please copy `.env.template` as `.env`, set your values, and, start using the library.

+**NOTE**: Depending on your provider backend, CORS might be required.
+The library does not handle these.

+### Drama Engine Initialisation

+The drama engine accepts a few configuration options while initialisation.

+- `defaultSituation`: The initial situation for the companion when they are initialised.
+- `companionConfigs`: A list of companion configs.
+An example is provided below and in `/tests`.
+- `kyInstance`: An optional [Ky](https://github.com/sindresorhus/ky/) instance.
+We use Ky as our default HTTP client as it supports nice features like caching, redirects, retries, etc. out of the box.
+You can provide your own instance if needed else it will use the default one.
+- `database`: A database interface.
+A minimal in-memory database is provided in `tests`.
+- `additionalOptions`: An `Options` object from `Ky`.
+You can set your own additional headers, retry options, etc. here.
+Refer to `Ky` documentation for more info.
+- `chatModeOverride`: An optional `boolean` variable.
+Default `false`.
+By default, if the value of `DE_ENDPOINT_URL` contains `chat/completions`, the library will switch to "chat" mode and use the `messages` array as the LLM input.
+If your endpoint is different, you can override this behaviour by passing a different value here.

+### Note on Authorization / API keys

+If a `kyInstance` or `additionalOptions` is provided, the library will check the following headers for API keys: `x-api-key`, `x-auth-token`, `authorization`.

+Only when one of the above is not found, the library checks the `DE_BACKEND_API_KEY` for an API key or token and sets it as a `Bearer` token in the `Authorization` header.

+If none are found, a warning is issued.

+If your provider uses a different header(s), you can pass it via `additionalOptions` and safely ignore the warning.

+**NOTE**: If you are a service provider using this library (esp. on client-side), it's recommended to handle outgoing requests using a middleware service such as Cloudflare, Vercel, etc. so that the API key is not exposed publicly.
+This library does not differentiate between server-side and client-side usage, so you should handle this appropriately.

 ## Tests